 While being on the opposite, legal side of the copyright wars, Morris could see that his time too was running thin.
 Universal had resorted to catering to demographics less apt to sharing music, and the profits he had accumulated amidst the music industry’s decline began to be looked upon derisively.
 Two incidents in ‘07 almost put the nail in the coffin for him.
 The first was an infamous interview with Wired magazine where he flatly confessed his incompetence in regards to the Internet and suggested that Universal as a whole was not technologically savvy.
 Reeling from the backlash that ensued, the second came while watching music videos on YouTube with his grandson, trying to gain a better comprehension of the Web to prove he hadn’t been left in the dust.
 After noticing that ads were running on numerous videos put out on his dime without any sort of revenue cut going to UMG, he, like other record executives had them all yanked from YouTube and sent online viewers into a furor.

 However, the second incident provided him with a lucrative turn-around, when after negotiating with the offending agencies and coming to see the potential in advertising streaming revenue he created Vevo, the official music video service for major artists that carried ads before each video started.
 With the service’s success, Morris had managed to save face just in time to gradually phase himself out: Vivendi’s policy stated that all executives must retire by the age of 70, which by late 2008 Morris had now reached.
-The industry was continuing to change, with leakers and torrenters still an issue and the rise of publishing revenues and 360 deals showing financial alternatives to the dying album (not always to the artist’s benefit).
+The industry was continuing to change, with leakers and torrenters still an issue and the rise of 360 deals showing ways for the business to stay afloat (not always to the artist’s benefit).
 Steve Jobs, who had served as Morris’ gateway to the digital world offered to take him in 2010, expressing plans to have him run a new record company under Apple with an economic preface that ran utterly counter to the way the industry had traditionally operated.
 Morris passed it up, and come 2011 left UMG to run Sony Music Entertainment (SME) for the next six years.